 So what was 2013 about?

-I would point to five different fads and themes that were very diverse but equally captivating for the investment community.
+I would point to six different fads and themes that were very diverse but equally captivating for the investment community.

 Elon Musk Stocks